zerotwooneone/percolator/source/plan.md

   - Alice constructs an inner `InternalEnvelope { handshake_initiator_hello }` and sends it to the Host via queue/relay.
   - The Host delivers the inner opaque payload to Bob over the Bob↔Host session (e.g., via `RelayOpaqueEnvelope` or queued delivery).
   - On Bob’s node, after decrypting Bob↔Host, the inner payload is processed locally by `ProcessRelayedOpaquePayloadHandler` which parses `InternalEnvelope` and, when it contains `handshake_initiator_hello`, completes the responder-side handshake and establishes Alice↔Bob session.
-  - The responder’s hello back to Alice can be relayed asynchronously via the Host using the same mechanism (no new proto types required).
-This reply is optional to bootstrap if the initiator can infer success by subsequent traffic; otherwise we enqueue/relay an `InternalEnvelope { handshake_responder_hello }` back to Alice.
+  - the responder’s hello back to Alice is a ratchet message whose plaintext is ResponderInnerHello (no InternalEnvelope).
+It can be relayed asynchronously via the Host using the same mechanism.

 #### 16.0.a Pre-handshake store and envelope choices (finalized)
 - **Pre-handshake retention**: User-controlled retention and cleanup policy.
 No automatic purge in the store by default; retention is driven by user configuration or explicit purge commands.